saikumarmk/website/urara/hecs-and-csp/+page.md

 | Band 2: Computing, other health, allied health, visual and performing arts, built environment, engineering, science, environmental studies, surveying, professional pathway psychology, professional pathway social work, pathology | $8,021 | $1,002.63 |
 | Band 1: Agriculture, English, mathematics, statistics, education, clinical psychology, foreign languages, nursing | $3,985 | $498.13 |

-In case you think mathematics is the least employable major, traders at Jane Street start with a ~~salary~~ total compensation that is at least AUD 600K.
+In case you think mathematics is the least employable major, traders at Jane Street start with a ~~salary~~ total compensation that is at least AUD 700K.

 It's worth noting that at an undergraduate level if you're a domestic student, you are nearly always in a CSP-supported spot.
 However, CSP opportunities are limited, especially at the postgraduate level.
-Not all institutions offer CSP by default, meaning you may have to pay the full domestic fee.
+Not all institutions offer CSP by default for postgraduate courses, meaning you may have to pay the full domestic fee.
 This is common for medicine and dentistry students who may have to pay the total cost for their course.
+It's worth noting you can defer full-fee course payments to HECS, though you'll hit the HECS borrowing limit.

 ## Even more conditions